You don't need much to maintain the basics on your bike; a few tools, some time, good light ...and a bit of patience!

 Wherever possible, use the correct tool for the job.
 Make sure that you are in a comfortable position and that the tool is fully engaged before you apply force to it.

-Keep appropriately sized containers to hand when removing bolts or components.
-Much time can be saved by not losing small items.
+Keep some small containers to hand when removing bolts or components.
+Not losing small parts saves a lot of time!